Brown coal mining limits in North Bohemia: Marketing campaigns to influence public opinion

-To help win over the region's population, Czech Coal launched a billboard campaign throughout the Ústi region in early 2013 that played upon fears within the local population of higher unemployment should mining operations become severely curtained by its inability to mine beyond the limits.
+To help win over the region's population, Czech Coal launched a billboard campaign throughout the Ústí nad Labem Region in early 2013 that played upon fears within the local population of higher unemployment should mining operations become severely curtained by its inability to mine beyond the limits.
 The theme of the campaign was “security for the region” and featured images of local residents in a variety of occupations, such as baker, electrician, miner, etc., whose livelihoods would be “threatened by the slow-down in mining.
 The gradual restrictions on operations and lay-offs will also negatively impact on their business, especially in a decline in orders and sales.”
 The images were accompanied in each case with the caption “I also have a job thanks to coal!”.

 In July 2013, Litvínovská uhelná hired the STEM research agency to conduct a survey of public opinion in Horní Jiřetín and Černice in connection with its intention to continue mining coal beyond the limits after 2023.
 The initial research would be preparation for potentially moving the population to new homes.

 "The aim of the survey is to initiate a broader discussion with the residents and get the truest possible picture of the opinions, demands and views of the citizens of Horní Jiřetín and Černice for dealing with their situation in the event that the current mining limits are repealed," said company spokeswoman Gabriela Sáričková-Benesova.
 "The local experience there shows that the sensitive issue of resettling communities can be carefully resolved to the satisfaction of all parties," Sáričková-Benesova added.
 STEM is tasked with delivering objective and comprehensive information about the feelings and opinions of local residents.
 Czech Coal claimed it was following a model similar to foreign projects, mainly in Germany where thousands of people have been moved because of mining.

 Horní Jiřetína Deputy Mayor Vladimír Buřt called the research a new strategy used by the mining lobby.
 He said Czech Coal would use the information from the respected STEM agency this year to make new offers for the purchase of real estate.